Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, and insurance status.
-Ensure the tractor isn’t reported stolen or involved in serious accidents.
+- Check RC Details on Parivahan App: Verify the owner’s name, registration date, and current insurance status.
+Ensure the tractor is registered to the seller.

 Insider Checks